inpsyde/MultilingualPress-Yoast-SEO-Sync/README.md

 ## Description
 This is a simple add-on for the [MultilingualPress](multilingualpress.pro) plugin to sync post meta data for the Yoast SEO plugin.
-It use the help of the API of MultilingualPress to sync about the Multisite network for new posts.
+It uses the API of MultilingualPress to sync the Multisite network for new posts

-## Installation and prerequisites
+## Installation and Requirements

 ### Requirements
 * WordPress Multisite 4.0+.